-The City is planning to naturalize Vernon Creek through Polson Park over 2 phases and over the next several years.
-Phase 1 of the naturalization project is planned to start in the summer of 2024 at Highway 97, along Vernon Creek in Polson Park, and continues south towards the current duck pond outlet into the creek channel.
-Phase 2 will start where Phase 1 left off and continue south towards the existing maintenance vehicle crossing.
-Naturalizing Vernon Creek through Polson Park is a necessary first step to be taken before the City reinvests in new facilities within Polson Park.
+The City is working to naturalize Vernon Creek through Polson Park over 2 phases.
+Construction of Phase 1 was completed in 2024, starting from Highway 97 and going upstream to the outlet of the duck ponds.
+Phase 2 is underway and will start where Phase 1 left off, continuing upstream towards the existing maintenance vehicle crossing.
+Naturalizing Vernon Creek through Polson Park is a necessary step to be taken before the City reinvests in new facilities within Polson Park.

 Project details: